nrfconnect/sdk-nrf/doc/nrf/gs_ins_windows.rst

 .. dirstructure_end

-The latest state of development is on the master branches of the fw-nrfconnect-nrf, fw-nrfconnect-mcuboot, and nrfxlib repositories and the nrf91 branch of the fw-nrfconnect-zephyr repository.
+The latest state of development is on the master branches of the repositories.
 Note that this might not be a stable state.
 Therefore, unless you are familiar with the development process, you should always work with a specific release of the |NCS|.